 This is an image from the USA National Weather Service site.
 The warmer currents are in red.
 What is the mega-meaning of this picture?
 First of all, we see the order, which exists under surface and is not visible on the surface itself.
 The other important find is that the found direction is not linear, and it is a pretty complicated route.
 Specifically, this is a closed-loop path.

-Well, it is a wealth of information here.
+Well, there is a wealth of information here.
 Is it possible that under the surface of historical events could be hidden an objective direction of mankind’s development?
 Yes.
 Could it be a complicated and non-linear path?
 You bet.
 Is it a closed loop, a road with some kind of cyclical behavior, or a complicated but precisely oriented route?
 There are all kinds of possibilities here.
 We do not know until we know.

 Just One Event is Too Little